Dr Chanèl Rossouw

 Then inside, whether you like it or not

-It was seeing a young, healthy-looking man in his twenties that reminded me to go for an X-ray (“Hey doc, I have this annoying dry cough and I need to get rid of it.
-I’m really busy at work”); I’d done his X-ray routinely because he’d been coughing for so long and recognized the classical TB picture right away.
-The alarm bells in my head started up again.
+That same day I saw a young, healthy-looking man in his twenties.
+“Hey doc, I have this annoying dry cough and I need to get rid of it — I’m really busy at work.”
+I did his X-ray routinely because he’d been coughing for so long and recognized the classical TB picture right away.

 When the unit finally settled down, I went for my chest X-ray.
 Afterwards I walked into the radiology office and my eyes fell on the screen.
+I saw that same classical picture.
 “That’s not my X-ray, is it?”
 The radiologist looked up at me with pity on her face and replied, “It could be anything.”

 My body was ill and while waiting to hear what type of TB I had, it allowed the fear of drug-resistant TB to burn in my mind.
 It felt dark around me.
 I felt dissociated from who I am, like a stranger to myself.

 If there were no people bringing hope in the war against TB, I would have had to wonder for weeks what would happen to me.
 TB would have continued to suppress my body, mind and life.
 Fortunately, I got to make use of new technology that can have the answer ready in a few hours and the following day I received a call from the pathologist: “You have TB and it’s sensitive to Rifampicin”.
-He seemed surprised by my audible relief but I knew I was lucky – 6 months of first-line TB drugs and a treatment success rate of 83% is best case scenario.
+He seemed surprised by my audible relief, but I knew I was lucky — 6 months of first-line TB drugs and a treatment success rate of 78% was the best case scenario (stats from the Global Tuberculosis Report in 2015, the year I was diagnosed).

-During the first two weeks after starting treatment I could still infect others and had to be isolated.
+During the first two weeks after starting treatment I could still infect others and had to be quarantined at home.
 I was lucky to have access to the right information and treatment, and to be taken care of by my friends.
 We knew the correct ways to protect them and they often came by to check on me.

-After the first two weeks of TB treatment my cough subsided; I started sleeping again and my memory improved.
+After the first two weeks of TB treatment my cough subsided.
+I started sleeping again and my memory and mental capacity improved.
+My quarantine period ended.
 A few weeks later my mood lifted and I started socializing and venturing onto the mountain again.
 Within two months my energy returned and during the last of my six months of treatment, grateful for every breath, I climbed 5895 metres above sea level to the oxygen-poor summit of Mount Kilimanjaro, the highest peak in Africa.
+It felt so good to be healed!

 Working in a South African healthcare facility is risky business.
-Compared with the general population, health workers have a higher risk of getting TB, particularly multidrug-resistant (MDR) and extensively drug-resistant tuberculosis (XDR-TB), grave illnesses with treatment success rates of 52% and 28% respectively, and now ‘programmatically incurable tuberculosis’ is a reality again.
-Infection control strategies rely too heavily on personal protection (which is often also neglected due to lack of equipment, naivety or stigma) and not enough on upstream interventions.
+Compared with the general population, health workers have a higher risk of getting TB, particularly multidrug-resistant (MDR) and extensively drug-resistant tuberculosis (XDR-TB), grave illnesses with treatment success rates of only 54% and 58% respectively (Country profiles for 30 high TB burden countries, Global Tuberculosis Report 2019).
+Infection control strategies rely too heavily on personal protection (like correctly using the right mask) – which is often neglected due to lack of equipment, naivety, poor education or stigma – and not enough on upstream interventions (like work policies & procedures to prevent pathogen exposure and the design of buildings, including hospitals).
+Both should be prioritized.
 In many cases, particularly where severe disease consequences or drug side effects have been experienced, workers are left with permanent damage.
-Some are advised to not return to clinical medicine due to the risk of re-infection – a devastating loss to the affected person, the health system they work in and the people they care for.
+Some are advised to not return to clinical medicine due to the risk of re-infection — a devastating loss to the affected person, the health system they work in and the people they care for.
 This loss is over and above the effects that the illness, treatment and time off work have already had on the individuals and their families.

 These losses are inevitably translated to all of us in ways we don’t always foresee.
 Who will take care of you at your local clinic or hospital if TB continues to rise?
 Anyone who spends significant time in a health facility is at an increased risk of this illness — how will we be safe when we go to our clinic or hospital?
 Who will raise our children, look after our families, when TB separates us, and what will the effects of that separation be, long after either the TB or our lives are gone?
 What about those of us who have no support and are too weak to get up?
 Where will the money for food come from?
 Who will take us to the clinic?
 What if we don’t have access to the right information and treatment?
 Who will help us deal with the isolation and loneliness, the loss of bonding, of connection, or worse (if stigma has its way), of a place in a home and community, a sense of belonging?
 Who will replace the human potential that TB robs from us?

-It’s worrying how little people know about TB, considering that it’s the no.1 killer in South Africa and the leading cause of death from an infectious disease worldwide.
+It’s worrying how little people know about TB, considering that it’s the leading cause of death from an infectious disease worldwide.
 I’m always surprised by this common response (especially when it comes from health colleagues!) when I tell people that I’ve had TB: “Where did you get it?”
-I simply breathed it in – TB is airborne and all around us, but many people think it’s only found in poor areas or only affects sick people, which is not true.
-It is estimated that about 80% of the South African population is infected with TB bacteria, which can lie dormant in your body (latent TB) for years before you become ill from it (active TB).
-Not everyone will become ill, but many will, and delayed diagnoses are common.
+I simply breathed it in — TB is airborne.
+Many people think it’s not a risk to them if they’re young, healthy, aren’t poor or if they come from a country where there aren’t many cases, all of which is untrue.
+TB can spread from ANY person to ANY person and travel makes it a global threat — we all need to step up to end it.

-I’m incredibly grateful to everyone who supported me, including those I’ll never get to meet in person, who bring hope in the fight to end TB – thank you!
-I encourage everyone who has had an experience with TB to share their story and everyone else to support people with TB by knowing the facts – their story is your story; it can happen to you.
+My journey with TB and my experiences in ER have brought me renewed gratitude for the time I have left.
+I’m incredibly grateful to everyone who supported me, including those I’ll never get to meet in person, who bring hope in the fight to end TB — thank you!
+I encourage everyone who has had an experience with TB to share their story and everyone else to support people with TB by knowing the correct & complete facts; their story is your story — if you’re breathing, it can happen to you.